 This dough has two methods to prepare and each one is equally good, changing only a little the texture of the final product:

-METHOD 1 – Using an electric mixer, first mix the butter (at room temperature) and sugar into a cream using the wire whip and then mix the rest of the ingredients using the flat beater.
+- Whipping method: Using an electric mixer, first mix softened butter and sugar into a cream using the wire whip and then mix the rest of the ingredients using the flat beater.
 This method gives a smoother, more compact crust once baked.